-Our specially trained Disaster Relief Unit is prepared to rush to help around the world in the aftermath of disaster and help animals who otherwise cannot get help when people and communities are badly affected.
-Here is a glimpse of what they face during just some of their missions!
+Our specially trained Disaster Relief Unit is prepared to liaison and support urgent help in the aftermath of disaster and help animals around the world who otherwise cannot get help when people and communities are badly affected.

 Hurricane Maria.
 Puetro Rico, U.S. 2017

 During the destruction of Hurricane Maria, across the Caribbean region as a category 5 cyclone where many people were forced to leave their homes, and the few who stayed met devastating consequences, some fatal. our team set out to help a few of the local animal rescuers that had no supplies to care for themselves and the animals, animals that were forced to be left behind, and were left starving as people could not return.

 In the boiling summer of 2018, small fire raged into a wildfire that ripped through the seaside suburbs of the the capital called Rafina when the wind suddenly changed course.
 With high populations of residences and of stray cats in these communities, the disaster relief unit were to help support local organizations with technical coordination of performing search and rescues, feeding and trapping operations for the stray populations that needed be safely removed from the toxic environment and the feeding and reunification of pets that were unable to leave with their owners now left starving and injured.